GSA/Section508.gov/_pages/manage/2018-05-29-laws-policies-quick-reference-guide.md

 ### Training

-  * [Section 508: What is It and Why is It Important to You?][29] - Introduction to Section 508 and Information and Communication Technology (ICT)
+  * [Section 508: What Is It and Why Is It Important?][29] - Introduction to Section 508 and Information and Communication Technology (ICT)
   * How to Author and Validate Microsoft Word and PDF Documents for Accessibility - AED ACOP Training Video (Updated)

 Questions?
 Email us at <a class="mailto" href="mailto:section.508@gsa.gov">section.508@gsa.gov.</a>